LYK2333/lyk2333.github.io/_posts/2023-06-05-DEF CON CTF Qualifier 2023.md

 After uploading tiny.zip we see a new directory header in the file, which looks like below.
 Again notice `50 4B 05 06` at 0x187 marking tiny.zips central directory.
 And then there the very "strange"
 filename we chose this time.
-It starts with {{AAA... and has a bunch of null bytes in it.
-Also: It overwrote some 'D's of the "old" directory.

 ![tiny-zip-directory](..\img\tiny-zip-directory.png).